Here is a rainbow birthday cake I made for a customer recently. The theme was 'rainbow in the clouds', hence I designed this birthday cake for her.

-The cake itself was pretty simple, with a 2D rainbow on the side and lots of clouds at the base of the cake, the sides as well as on the top.
-And to add more rainbow colors to the birthday cake, I made the "HAPPY BIRTHDAY' letters in rainbow colors too!
+This rainbow cake makes a pretty birthday cake with a 2D fondant rainbow on the side and lots of fondant clouds at the base of the cake, the sides as well as on the top.
+And to add more rainbow colors to the birthday cake, the "HAPPY BIRTHDAY' letters are in rainbow colors too!

 - Cake - This was a single tier cake, measuring 6 inches in diameter.
 The height of the cake was also 6 inches.
 Inside, the birthday cake consisted of 3 layers sandwiched with buttercream.
 I used my marble cake recipe for the cake.
 Since the recipe calculations on my recipe page were meant for cakes with a height of 4 inches, I multiplied the recipe by 1.5 times.